Rocky Mountain National Park: Guide for Visiting with Kids

 Where to Stay Near Rocky Mountain National Park

-Go camping 2020 update: The Glacier Basin and Moraine Park Campgrounds are currently open, but the other park campgrounds are closed.
-There are normally five campgrounds in Rocky Mountain National Park and traditionally, three require reservations, while two are first-come, first-served.
+There are four campgrounds in Rocky Mountain National Park and traditionally, three require reservations, while the other is first-come, first-served.

 Estes Park: On the Park's east side, the town of Estes Park awaits with plenty of options for overnight accommodations.
 If you're feeling brave, the most famous of them all is The Stanley Hotel, a historical site in its own right with a rather infamous history.
 This spot was the setting for Stephen King's The Shining, and it's shrouded in plenty of supernatural lore.